 Deadline: Open until filled

-- Bachelor's degree in business administration, public administration or closely related field (master's degree in public administration or related discipline is strongly preferred)
+- Bachelor's degree in public administration is preferred or related field required

 How to apply: